s3huber/KeyboardX/README.md

 # KeyboardX

 KeyboardX is a multi-purpose on-screen keyboard.
 It was designed with the needs of handicapped persons in mind.
-Due to it's flexibility it can be used for several tasks though.
+Due to its flexibility it can be used for several tasks though.
 Find more in [features](#features).

 It was originally developed as a master thesis project for [Institut Integriert Studieren](http://jku.at/iis) at [JKU](http://jku.at).
 Currently it's hosted as an open source project by [Kompetenznetzwerk KI-I ](http://ki-i.at).